GenOM: Ontology Matching with Description Generation and Large Language Model

-Using encoder-based pre-trained language models like BERT ~\cite{he2022bertmap} have leveraged the representational power of contextual embeddings and a memorization based on large-scale parameters learned from corpora to address some of these limitations.
+In parallel, \textbf{encoder-based pre-trained language models} such as BERT~\cite{devlin-etal-2019-bert} have been explored for ontology matching, leveraging contextualised representations learned from large-scale corpora.
 BioSTransformers \cite{menad2023biostransformers} adopt a Siamese architecture based on domain-specific BERT models to compute semantic similarity between biomedical concepts.
-Built on the BERT architecture \cite{devlin2018bert}, BERTMap fine-tunes a domain-specific BERT model on ontology alignment corpora, enabling it to capture subtle semantic differences even when lexical overlap is low.
+BERTMap \cite{he2022bertmap} fine-tunes a domain-specific BERT model on ontology alignment corpora mainly automatically extracted from synonyms, enabling it to capture subtle semantic differences even when lexical overlap is low.
 This approach has demonstrated strong results, particularly in biomedical applications.
 BERTSubs \cite{DBLP:journals/www/ChenHGJDH23} takes a similar architecture as BERTMap but focuses on the subsumption relationship.